pdxparrot/ggj2020/SETUP.md

 ## Player

+* Create a new PlayerData script that overrides the Game PlayerData
 * Create a new Player script that overrides one of the Game Players
   * Implement the required interface